-- 1.1 This policy covers all pupils and year groups within the school, including the EYFS and sets out the School's approach to Personal, Social, Health and Economic Education (PSHE) and Relationships Education and delivery. - 1.2 It was produced through consultation with staff, pupils and parents through (but not limited to) the following channels: - 1.2.1 departmental review and feedback, - 1.2.2 departmental training via the PSHE Association, - 1.2.3 student voice, - 1.2.4 wellbeing surveys - 1.2.5 ongoing feedback from pastoral teams. - 1.3 PSHE education provides a significant contribution to the schools' responsibility to: - 1.3.1 promote children and young people's wellbeing - 1.3.2 achieve the whole curriculum aims - 1.3.3 promote community cohesion - 1.3.4 provide relationships and sex education - 1.4 The policy is informed and underpinned by the School's core values.
-The PSHE and RSE programme aims to develop: - 1.4.1 Successful learners who enjoy learning, making progress and achieving - 1.4.2 Confident individuals who are able to live safe, healthy and fulfilling lives - 1.4.3 Responsible citizens who make a positive contribution to society - 1.5 To ensure that pupils develop an understanding of fundamental British Values and uphold these throughout the curriculum, pupils are also taught explicitly about British Values which are defined as: - 1.5.1 Democracy & the rule of law - 1.5.2 Individual liberty - 1.5.3 Mutual respect - 1.5.4 Tolerance of those of different faiths and beliefs.
+- 1.1 This policy covers all pupils and year groups within the school, including the EYFS and sets out the School's approach to Personal, Social, Health and Economic Education (PSHE) and Relationships Education delivery.
+The policy has been developed with reference to guidance Relationships Education, Relationships and Sex Education (RSE) and Health Education; Statutory guidance for governing bodies, proprietors, head teachers, principals, senior leadership teams, teachers a copy of which can be accessed here - 1.2 It was produced through consultation with staff, pupils and parents through (but not limited to) the following channels: - 1.2.1 departmental review and feedback, - 1.2.2 departmental training via the PSHE Association, - 1.2.3 parent focus group/workshops, - 1.2.4 student voice, - 1.2.5 wellbeing surveys - 1.2.6 ongoing feedback from pastoral teams. - 1.3 PSHE education provides a significant contribution to the schools' responsibility to: - 1.3.1 promote children and young people's wellbeing - 1.3.2 achieve the whole curriculum aims - 1.3.3 promote community cohesion - 1.3.4 provide relationship education - 1.4 The policy is informed and underpinned by the School's core values.
+The PSHE and RE programme aims to develop: - 1.4.1 Successful learners who enjoy learning, making progress and achieving - 1.4.2 Confident individuals who are able to live safe, healthy and fulfilling lives - 1.4.3 Responsible citizens who make a positive contribution to society - 1.5 To ensure that pupils develop an understanding of fundamental British Values and uphold these throughout the curriculum, pupils are also taught explicitly about British Values which are defined as: - 1.5.1 Democracy & the rule of law - 1.5.2 Individual liberty - 1.5.3 Mutual respect - 1.5.4 Tolerance of those of different faiths and beliefs.